 We are developing a mucosal vaccine for STDs utilizing technology we licensed from Oregon State University and Washington University.
 We are primarily focused on developing a vaccine for chlamydia, the most common form of STD, and Neisseria, the agent which causes gonorrhea.
 As both of these STDs enter people via mucus-lined surfaces of the body, we believe that a mucosal vaccine will be a more effective delivery method than a traditional vaccine.
 In February 2000, we entered into an agreement with the Ross Products Division of Abbott Laboratories under which Ross provided us with funding for development of an STD vaccine.
 The research program was completed in late 2001.
-The agreement was extended through the first quarter of 2003 to permit an additional set of experiments to be conducted.
+The agreement was extended through the first quarter of 2003 to permit an additional set of experiments to be conducted, one of which has not been conducted as of the date of this prospectus.
+The parties to the agreement are currently considering whether to proceed with the remaining experiment.